 Are you helping areas affected by disaster sites and how can I help?

 We are lucky through the United Methodist church to have the organization UMCOR (United Methodist Committee on Relief) already up and responding to world disasters.
 You may donate money to UMCOR by sending it directly, or to the church.
 (See the missions page for a detailed description.)
 Call the church office to find out what's being done and to learn how you can get involved.

 Do you offer communion and can I take it?

 We have communion on the first Sunday of every month.
 The table is open to anyone, regardless of denomination or no affiliation.
-Children are also welcome, although here we start them in 2nd and 3rd grade with a class so they understand.
+Children of any ages are also welcome, although here we start them in 2nd and 3rd grade with a class so they understand.
 If you are unable to walk forward, communion will be brought to you in your seat - just ask an usher.

 I'm not into Sunday religion, but wouldn't mind coming to a Bible Study to learn more.
 Can I?

 Of course, we'd love to see you and get to know you on Sunday mornings, but you are more than welcome to be involved in our church in other ways.
 There are usually bible studies offered at various times throughout the year.
 Please call Pastor Jim for more information: 914-764-9000.